 Huge canopies, forested gorges and massive open moorlands are characteristic of this park, making it an ideal location for mountain scenery photographers.
 The park is home to elephants, black rhinos, leopards, spotted hyenas, olive baboons, black and white colobus monkeys, buffalos, warthogs and bushbucks among others.
 Rare sightings include those of the Giant Forest hog, bongo, golden cat, serval cat, African wild cat, African civet cat and the blue duiker.
 Visitors can indulge in picnics, trout fishing in the rivers, bird viewing and camping in the moorlands.
 While in the Park you will catch beautiful sightings of the magnificent waterfalls with the main ones being Karuru falls, Magura falls and Chania waterfall.

 The scenery surrounding Africa’s second tallest mountain is breath-taking.
 The lakes, glaciers, dense forest, mineral springs, a selection of rare and endangered species of animals, high altitude adapted plains game and unique montane and alpine vegetation make it a pristine wilderness.
 Visitors can enjoy mountain climbing, camping and cave exploration as well as game viewing.
-For more information on how to access the park, accommodation as well as Park entry fees, see link below:
+For more information on how to access the park, accommodation as well as Park entry fees, use this link.

 Tsavo West is a beautiful rugged wilderness.
 It offers some of the most magnificent game viewing in the world and attractions include elephant, rhino, Hippos, lions, cheetah, leopards, Buffalos, diverse plant and bird species including the threatened corncrake and near threatened Basra Reed Warbler.
 The Park is famous for the man-eating lions that waged intermittent warfare against the railway line builders in 1898.
 The Ngulia Sanctuary is home to the growing population of highly endangered black rhino.
 Lake Jipe which is found at the Kenya and Tanzania border is a popular attraction in the park.
 This together with the Mzima springs, a spectacular sight of fifty million gallons of crystal clear water gushing out of from the under-parched lava rocks.